UtkarshBhardwaj007/hardhat-polkadot-example/README.md

-# Sample Polkadot Hardhat Project for EthLisbon
+# Hardhat Boilerplate for Smart Contracts on Polkadot (PassetHub)

 This boilerplate project demonstrates how to use Hardhat with Polkadot Hub Testnet.
 It comes with a few sample contracts, Hardhat Ignition modules that deploy the contract and binaries needed for local deployment and testing.
 You can use this repository to simply plug in your contracts and compile, test and deploy them.